 Want to dive deeper into these and other new capabilities in NxClinical 6.0?
-Register for our tech tour series to see NxClinical in action.
+Watch our tech tour series to see NxClinical in action.
 These 30-minute sessions introduce new guidance to improve your daily workflow as an analyst or a reviewer.

 Eases the interpretation and reporting process and enhances consistency in reporting

 A new database within NxClinical, called the “Knowledgebase” (KB), stores information about a variant or genomic region allowing users to create their own personal database of syndromes, cytogenetic regions, or pathogenic variants.
 The database allows for multiple different KBs split between constitutional and oncology which can then also specify between CNV and AOH events as well as genome-wide profiles for oncology.

 Specifically for constitutional, annotations such as inheritance mode, event interpretation, PubMed references, evidence level, and phenotypes can be added.